flexera-public/policy_templates/cost/unattached_addresses/README.md

 ### What it does

-This Policy Template will check your account for unattached IP addresses and removes them with approval.
+This Policy Template will check your account for unattached IP addresses and deletes them after approval.

 ### Input Parameters